Overview of Occupational Therapy Program and Certification/Licensure Eligibility

 Occupational Therapy Program Requirements

-The combined 5-year BS/MS Degree in Occupational Therapy requires completion of 162 total credit hours (131 credit hours at the undergraduate level; 30 credit hours at the graduate level).
-Occupational Therapy undergraduate students must maintain a cumulative GPA of 3.0, a grade of at least a 2.0 in science courses, and a grade of B or higher in all Occupational Therapy courses in order to proceed in the major.
+The combined 5-year BS/MS Degree in Occupational Therapy requires completion of 162 total credit hours (132 credit hours at the undergraduate level; 30 credit hours at the graduate level).
+Occupational Therapy undergraduate students must maintain a cumulative GPA of 3.0, a minimum grade of C or higher in all required science courses, and a minimum grade of B- or higher in all Occupational Therapy courses in order to proceed in the major.
 All graduate level coursework must be completed with a grade of B or higher (minimum overall GPA 3.0).
 Note - OT courses, as well as courses in the liberal arts and sciences program may be subject to change.

 Occupational Therapy Program Fieldwork Requirements

 The fieldwork educational component of the BS/MS Occupational Therapy program at Nazareth University is designed to meet all of the standards required by ACOTE for Fieldwork Education.
 There are two levels of fieldwork for the occupational therapy student.
 These are described as Level I and Level II experiences.